elastic/elasticsearch-serverless-php/README.md

 [![main](https://github.com/elastic/elasticsearch-serverless-php/actions/workflows/tests.yml/badge.svg?branch=main)](https://github.com/elastic/elasticsearch-serverless-php/actions/workflows/tests.yml)

-This is the official Elastic client for the **Elasticsearch Serverless** service, still in private preview.
+This is the official Elastic client for the **Elasticsearch Serverless** service.

 If you're looking to develop your PHP application with the Elasticsearch Stack, you should look at the [Elasticsearch Client](https://github.com/elastic/elasticsearch-php) instead.
-If you're looking to develop your PHP application with Elastic Enterprise Search, you should look at the [Enterprise Search Client](https://github.com/elastic/enterprise-search-php/).

 ## Installation